 We can then chill out because we’re not taking responsibility for other people’s feelings and behaviour and personalising what they do (or don’t do) so much that we reject ourselves and our truth.

-We don’t reject happiness to keep doing the same thing and expecting different results.
+It means that we don’t reject happiness to keep doing the same thing and expecting different results.

 We stop self-rejecting due to people and life being less than what we would prefer them and it to be.